CollegeHound

 Does CollegeHound replace the Common App?

-No. CollegeHound is a college prep digital binder that helps families stay organized during the college planning process.
+No. CollegeHound is a college planning workspace that helps families stay organized during the college planning process.
 It does not replace application platforms, school counselors, or private counselors.

 Frequently Asked Questions